joelngwt/joelngwt.github.io/resume.md

 **VersaFleet, Senior Software Engineer**<br />
 *Jul 2018 – Present*

+- Software Engineering Work:
   - Optimized some heavy backend functions, reducing the time for an API call from 30 seconds to one second.
+  - Implemented single session logins for the application, preventing sharing of accounts.
+  - Improved the security of the application by implementing CSRF protection.
+  - Upgraded Ruby on Rails from 4.2 to 5.2.
+- DevOps Work:
-- Set up the entire local backend framework consisting of Ruby on Rails, Sidekiq, Redis, and the PostgreSQL database to use Docker containers, cutting down the time required for new developers to set up their development environment from one day to 15 minutes.
+  - Set up the entire local backend framework consisting of Ruby on Rails, Sidekiq, Redis, and PostgreSQL to use Docker containers via Docker Compose.
-- Converted the Sidekiq architecture on Amazon Web Services (AWS) from a single instance architecture to one that uses Docker containers via Elastic Container Service (ECS), improving stability and autoscaling capabilities.
-CloudFormation was also used to set this up.
+  - Used CloudFormation to set up Sidekiq on Elastic Container Service (ECS).
-- Set up a new development environment on AWS, consisting of the frontend on S3, CloudFront and Route 53, to the backend and database on EC2, RDS, ElastiCache, Load Balancers, and Target Groups.
+  - Set up new development, staging, and production environments on AWS as when as it is needed.
+This usually consisted of the frontend on S3, CloudFront and Route 53, and the backend on EC2, RDS, Auto Scaling Groups, Load Balancers, and Target Groups.
-- Automated the entire deployment pipeline using Bash and CircleCI, saving developers three hours during every biweekly release.
   - Used Ansible to track the configuration of EC2 instances, resulting in the documentation of infrastructure as code.
+  - Automated the entire deployment pipeline using Bash scripts and CircleCI, saving developers three hours during every biweekly release.
-- Used Terraform to set up a Kubernetes cluster on AWS,
+  - Used Terraform to set up a fully working end-to-end Kubernetes cluster and RDS on AWS, along with Bash scripts and kubectl to automate the setup and release deployments.
+  - Set up CloudWatch Alarms and Simple Notification Service to keep track of abnormal utilization or response time spikes in the EC2, RDS, and Load Balancer.
+  - Upgraded the PostgreSQL database from 9.4 to 10.13.
+- Management Work:
   - Managed juniors and interns by guiding them through their work, as well as reviewing their pull requests.
-- Managed the Quality Assurance team that was established in Dec 2019, resulting in the elimination of critical bugs.
+  - Managed the Quality Assurance team that was established in Dec 2019.

 **VersaFleet, Software Engineer**<br />
 *Oct 2017 – Jul 2018*

 - Built over 10 new frontend features for the web application using React (frontend) and Ruby on Rails (backend).
 - Added over 100 backend tests using RSpec.
 - Maintained and developed iOS and Android applications using React Native.
 - Set up Amazon Web Service’s Lambda for integration between the customer’s and VersaFleet’s server.
 - Managed juniors and interns by guiding them through their work, as well as reviewing their pull requests.

 **National University of Singapore, Research Assistant**<br />
 *Sep 2016 – Sep 2017*

-- Performed research on cloud gaming, allowing less resources (CPU, GPU, and memory) to be used so that multiple instances of a video game can be launched per cloud gaming server.
+- Performed research on cloud gaming, reducing CPU, GPU, and memory usage so that more instances of a video game can be launched per cloud gaming server.
 - Implemented plugins in Unreal Engine 4, allowing the game to be controlled remotely over a network.
 - Integrated the Nvidia Capture SDK with FFmpeg, allowing games using DirectX to be video streamed over a network.
 - Built a thin client using Python, so that the player can receive the video stream of the game, as well as control the game remotely.

 **Ubisoft Singapore, Quality Assurance Assistant**<br />
 *May 2016 – Sep 2016*

 - Performed daily smoke tests on the game, which consisted of approximately 100 test cases.
 - Communicated with gameplay programmers, artists, animators, and designers to ensure that the bugs are identified and fixed.
 - Found and reported approximately 450 bugs in total.

 **Singapore University of Technology and Design (Game Innovation Programme), Quality Assurance Tester**<br />
 *May 2014 – Aug 2014*

 - Developed an iOS video game using Unity in a multidisciplinary team of six, with LambdaMu Games as our product advisor.
 - Organized and managed five playtest sessions internally and externally with approximately 75 testers over the course of the whole programme.
 - Tested the games for bugs using test plans and exploratory testing.
 - Successfully showcased the game at the ArtScience Museum to the public and press as part of Industry Day 2014.

 ---